MohamedBassem/E-Bachelor/WhatIDid.md

 ### 27/5/2015
-- Implementing e_tptp_expander
+- Implementing e_tptp_expander.
-- Expanding every command in enetcat with e_tptp_expander
+- Expanding every command in enetcat with e_tptp_expander.
+- Debugging the re-add segmentation fault.

 ### 7/5/2015 Meeting
 - Implementing the LOAD command and adding it to list.